- Lab Fellowships and Projects

 The Edmond J. Safra Center for Ethics at Harvard University invites scholars, practitioners, innovators and others committed to understanding and remedying institutional corruption to submit proposals to join our community.

 We are concerned with widespread or systematic practices that undermine the integrity of an institution, or public trust in an institution.
-Unlike more frequently studied examples of individual corruption (such as bribery), institutional corruption tends to involve practices that are legal.
-For our purposes, the term "institution" refers to public and private organizations and professions such as medicine, government, academia, law, regulatory agencies, and businesses.
+Unlike more frequently studied examples of individual corruption (such as bribery), institutional corruption tends to involve practices that are legal, but nonetheless detrimental to an institution's purposes.
+We accept a broad definition of "institutions," which can encompass public and private organizations and professions, including medicine, government, academia, law, regulatory agencies, and business.

-The cross-disciplinary format of the Lab is designed to foster an innovative research environment where fellows are encouraged to weave their ideas into a broader framework, while also being a resource for each other.
-The Lab Fellows vary based on methodological approach and topic of focus.
+The cross-disciplinary format of the Lab is designed to foster an innovative research environment in which Fellows are encouraged to weave their ideas into a broader framework, while also being a resource for each other.
+Lab Fellows vary based on methodological approach and topic of focus.
 Past fellows have included postdoctoral fellows, investigative journalists, professors, doctors, students, writers, and technologists.
-Their projects focus on a variety of institutions, including Congress, academia, the EPA, the FDA, and the pharmaceutical industry (among others) on topics ranging from campaign finance reform to conflicts of interest to data monitoring systems in open government.
+Their projects focus on a variety of institutions, including Congress, academia, the EPA, the FDA, and the pharmaceutical industry (among many others) on topics ranging from campaign finance reform to conflicts of interest to data monitoring systems in open government.
 Research from the Lab is conducted with real-world applications in mind.
-As the project evolves, the Lab plans to release databases, guidelines, and other tools to the public that work towards solving the problem of institutional corruption in a variety of contexts.
+In this final year, the Lab plans to release databases, guidelines, and other tools to the public that work towards solving the problem of institutional corruption in a variety of contexts.

 A broad range of researchers, scholars and professionals are invited to submit proposals to the Lab, either to become fellows, or to propose joint or collaborative research projects.
 The Lab accepts a number of fellows every year who are engaged in research and practice addressing institutional corruption.
 Applicants wishing to join the Lab should submit a proposal describing the research or project they will complete, and how that research relates to the work of the Lab.
 Proposals may be for joint or individual projects, and their term may fall short of or extend beyond the fellowship year (normally September through June).
 Applications in the past have generally been made for one or two academic years.
 Faculty members are invited to propose projects that they would direct but that would be executed at the Lab.